supervisely/docs/enterprise/kubernetes/installation.md

-(Beta) Follow these steps to deploy Supervisely in Kubernetes cluster.
+Follow these steps to deploy Supervisely in Kubernetes cluster.

+{% hint style="warning" %}
-Keep in mind that this is a beta version and some features may not work as expected.
+**BETA** keep in mind that this is a beta version and some features may not work as expected.
 The configuration provided by Supervisely is a proof of concept (POC) and not suitable for production use out of the box.
+{% endhint %}

+{% hint style="info" %}
 For a production deployment, you should have strong working knowledge of Kubernetes, you can follow the recommendations in this guide to customize the configuration for your needs.
+{% endhint %}

 ## Pre-requirements